SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Phosphorite.md

           die.
 On an odd result, the detonator explodes, triggering the following power roll.
       - roll: Power Roll + 2
-        t1: 4 acid damage; M < 0 bleeding (save ends)
+        tier1: 4 acid damage; M < 0 bleeding (save ends)
-        t2: 6 acid damage; M < 1 bleeding (save ends)
+        tier2: 6 acid damage; M < 1 bleeding (save ends)
-        t3: 10 acid damage; M < 2 bleeding (save ends)
+        tier3: 10 acid damage; M < 2 bleeding (save ends)
       - name: Special
         effect: A creature adjacent to the target can attempt an **Agility test** as a maneuver to remove the detonator.
-        t1: No effect
+        tier1: No effect
-        t2: The detonator is disarmed and destroyed.
+        tier2: The detonator is disarmed and destroyed.
-        t3: The creature can attach the detonator to another creature or object within 5 squares of them.
+        tier3: The creature can attach the detonator to another creature or object within 5 squares of them.
+  - type: feature
+    feature_type: ability
-  - name: Posthumous Promotion
+    name: Posthumous Promotion
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One war dog
     effects:
+      - name: Effect
-      - effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+        effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the phosphorite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
 ~~~